HamedHojatian/HBF-Net/README.md

-## Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming
+# Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming

 In this repository you can find the simulation source code for paper title "Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming". <https://arxiv.org/abs/2007.00038>

+## Channel model

 A realistic ray-tracing channel model is considered to evaluate the proposed solution.
 It has been introduced by Alkhateeb, et al, in "DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications". <https://arxiv.org/abs/1902.06435>